russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 2. The Way of the White Clouds by Lama Anagarika Govinda

-Part spiritual guide and part travelog, The Way of the White Clouds recounts the author’s travels through Tibet before the Chinese invasion when pilgrimage to the country became largely impossible.
+Part spiritual guide and part travelog, The Way of the White Clouds recounts the author's travels through Tibet before the Chinese invasion when pilgrimage to the country became essentially impossible.

 Govinda's account is a poetic story of exploration and discovery as well as a sensitive interpretation of Tibetan traditions.
 The Way of the White Clouds is composed of elements from several genres — spiritual journals, adventure narratives, anthropological field reports, and philosophical commentaries.
 This Steve Jobs book is a document about a place and a way of thinking that is virtually defined by its mysteries.

 Govinda was a German man who converted to Buddhism when few Westerners made this journey.
-The poetic writing and personal photographs that fill the book bring his experiences to life.
+The book's poetic writing and personal photographs bring his experiences to life.
 The Way of White Clouds adds to the growing selection of spiritual books that inspired Steve Jobs over the years.

 3. Diet for a Small Planet by Frances Moore Lappe

 Jobs became a vegetarian after reading this book.
-As Jobs’ spirituality was a large part of his story, so were his notoriously strict eating habits and enthusiasm for extreme fasts.
-A lot of this started when he read Lappe’s work in college.
-Jobs credits Diet for a Small Planet with inspiring him to swear off meat fully.
+As Jobs' spirituality was a large part of his story, so were his notoriously strict eating habits and enthusiasm for extreme fasts.
+A lot of this started when he read Lappe's work in college.
+Jobs credits Diet for a Small Planet, inspiring him to swear off meat entirely.

 4. Mucusless Diet Healing System by Arnold Ehret